olympiag3/olypy/README.md

 https://sourceforge.net/projects/olympiag3/

-olypy is intended to support:
+olypy supports:

 * Generating a game database for testing the Olympia code
 * Actual end-to-end tests of the Olympia code
-* Generating a game database from turn output to support simulations for players
+* Generating a game database from player turn output to support simulations for players

 ## Installing